Franklin Richards (character): Onslaught

 Shortly after these events, Onslaught kidnaps Franklin in order to use his abilities to reshape reality.
 To defeat Onslaught, the Fantastic Four, the Avengers, the X-Men, and several other heroes destroy first his physical form, and then his psychic form.
 In the process, Franklin's parents seemingly die.
 Franklin displays his true power, singlehandedly creating the "Heroes Reborn" pocket universe to contain the heroes who had "died" in that adventure.
 Some of them are recreated based on Franklin's memories of them, such as the temporally-displaced teenage Tony Stark becoming an adult once more while the mutated Wasp is restored to human form.
 While his parents are away in the Heroes Reborn universe, Generation X and Alicia Masters look after Franklin.
 This universe comes to be represented by a small, bluish ball which Franklin carries with him.
+He is ultimately convinced to allow the heroes to return and both universes to remain functioning.